atcz/DCSWaypointEditor/README.md

 1. Make sure the main HSI page is on the AMPCD (bottom screen) if you are entering waypoints.

-2. If you are entering JDAM preplanned missions, make sure the JDAM preplanned missions page is on the left DDI
+2. If you are entering JDAM/SLAM preplanned missions, make sure to select the MSN preplanned missions page on the left DDI.
+JDAM and SLAM missions must be entered separately.

 ![pages](https://i.imgur.com/Nxr9qKX.png)